rosiezou/ssl_3d_recon/README.md

+Note that this repository is a forked repo from https://github.com/klnavaneet/ssl_3d_recon to implement a working version of our baseline model for CS-230 class project.

 # Self-supervised 3D Point Cloud Reconstruction
 Source code for the [paper](https://arxiv.org/abs/2005.01939) "From Image Collections to Point Clouds with Self-supervised Shape and Pose Networks".</br>
 Accepted at *IEEE Conference on Computer Vision and Pattern Recognition (CVPR-20)*